grame-cncm/faustwebsite/_posts/2017-08-18-using-webaudio-api.markdown

     <P> Noise volume:
     <input type="range" oninput="changeVolume(event) "min="0" max="1" value="0.5" step="0.01"/>

-The WebAudio context is created and the noise slide hander is defined:
+The WebAudio context is created and the noise slide hander is defined with:

 {% highlight javascript %}